For those looking for a deal on Park Tickets, Walt Disney World is bringing back…

 They did however recently announce that starting in early October, extended evening hours will be available for Disney Deluxe or Deluxe Villa Resort hotel guests on select nights. will also be able to enjoy extended evening hours on select nights in select theme parks.

-We’ll wait to pass judgement until we see what these “extended evening hours” entail, but the Early Theme Park Entry is not connected and is sticking around.
+We’ll wait to pass judgment until we see what these “extended evening hours” entail, but the Early Theme Park Entry is not connected and is sticking around.

 Overall, we’re not so sure of the impact of these changes and we’ll have to see after a few weeks if they make a difference.
 Disney is running out of extra perks for on-site resort guests after all the recent changes, so at least they are attempting to do something to make Disney World Resort Hotel guests feel special once again.